Digital Twin in Oil and Gas Industry: Benefits, Use Cases and Challenges

 Although digital twins can be useful, the key question is how businesses can use them to maintain an advantage in a market that is getting more and more competitive.

-So, what is a digital twin in oil and gas industry?
+So, what is a digital twin technology in oil and gas industry?

 Let us discuss it in-depth in the coming sections.